Managing Users «Prev Next»

 Schema Manager functionality

 Schema Manager is perhaps the most complex of the DBA Management Pack applications.
-That’s because Schema Manager is used to manage database objects such as tables, indexes, and views, and there are a large number of object types to be managed.
+That is because Schema Manager is used to manage database objects such as tables, indexes, and views, and there are a large number of object types to be managed.
 Use Schema Manager whenever you want to create, modify, or delete any database object that a user can own.
 You can perform the following tasks with Schema Manager:

 1. Create, modify, or delete a table